-In 2010, scientists from the Academic Medical Center at the University of Amsterdam reported in FASEB Journal that honey’s ability to kill bacteria lies in a protein called defensin-1.
+In 2010, scientists from the Academic Medical Center at the University of Amsterdam reported in FASEB Journal that honey’s ability to kill bacteria lies in

 A more recent study in the European Journal of Clinical Microbiology & Infectious Diseases showed that a certain type of honey, called Manuka honey, can help prevent the bacteria Clostridium difficile from settling in the body.
 C. difficile is known for causing severe diarrhea and sickness.

 Some studies have revealed that Manuka honey may even be effective for the treatment of MRSA infections.

 “Manuka and other honeys have been known to have wound healing and anti-bacterial properties for some time.
 But the way in which they act is still not known.
 If we can discover exactly how Manuka honey inhibits MRSA, it could be used more frequently as a first-line treatment for infections with bacteria that are resistant to many currently available antibiotics.”

 “Parents rated the honey products higher than the silan date extract for symptomatic relief of their children’s nocturnal cough and sleep difficulty due to URI (upper respiratory infection).
 Honey may be a preferable treatment for cough and sleep difficulty associated with childhood URI.”

 In The Scientific World Journal, researchers provided data confirming that natural honey was as effective as a eusol antiseptic solution in reducing wound infections.

 There is a great deal of evidence supporting the use of honey as a remedy for infection.

 The American Academy of Pediatrics also recognizes honey as a treatment for a cough.

 However, they advise that honey is not suitable for children under the age of one year.